riyuebao/SpliceS/README.md

 # System Requirement #

 SpilceS requires `perl 5.18.1` or higher installed.
+Users may use [MEGA](http://www.megasoftware.net/) to visualize the sequences in Fasta format or generate alignment.

 # Usage #